 80100100×100%=20%\frac{80 - 100}{100} \times 100\% = -20\%

-The denominator should be the original value.
-If you divide by the new value, you are measuring a different ratio.
+Using the wrong denominator.
+The base must be the original value; dividing by the new value measures a different ratio.

-If the original value is 00, the standard percentage change formula is undefined because division by 00 is not allowed.
+Forgetting the zero condition.
+If the original value is 00, the formula is undefined, since division by 00 is not allowed.

-You will see percentage increase and decrease in prices, discounts, population changes, test scores, and simple business or science reports.
-It is useful whenever you want to compare changes fairly across different starting values.
+You will see percentage increase and decrease in prices, discounts, population changes, test scores, and simple business or science reports — anywhere you want to compare changes fairly across different starting values.

 Need help with a problem?